jeremycherfas/user/pages/03.blog/history-is-written-by-the-podcasters/item.md

 ===

-Benjamen Walker's Theory of Everything had a recent episode on [Secret Histories of Podcasting](http://toe.prx.org/2015/10/secret-histories-of-podcasting/) that I listened to with great pleasure.
+Benjamen Walker's Theory of Everything had a recent episode on [Secret Histories of Podcasting](http://toe.prx.org/2015/10/secret-histories-of-podcasting/) that I listen ed to with great pleasure.
 The episode was well-made, featured some good voices and made some good points, not least that there are several ways to tell the history of podcasting and that, like _Rashomon_ or _The Alexandria Quartet_, different people tell the story in different ways.
 And yet ...

 You might think an [honest-to-god timeline](http://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1PCTbosxqjGWzq2p84zxqAqAY4rVBjsHJlgFPJUEHR-Q&font=Default&lang=en&initial_zoom=2&height=650) from Vanessa Quirk, a fellow at Columbia University's Tow Center for Digital Journalism, would get things straight, but that too reflects the author's selectivity.
 How could it not?